 Does Medicare Cover Cataract Surgery?

-What cataract removal services does Medicare cover?:
+What cataract removal services does Medicare cover:

 - Surgical removal of the cataract(s)

-- Implantation of an intraocular lens that is permanently attached inside the eye.
+- Implantation of an intraocular lens that is permanently attached inside the eye

 - One pair of prescription glasses or contact lenses

-Medicare Part A cataract coverage
+Medicare Part A Cataract Coverage

-Medicare Part A would cover your inpatient care and hospital costs if you needed to have your procedure done in a hospital, and with a stay of at least three nights.
 To be eligible for this coverage, the hospital must accept Medicare and your surgery as an inpatient must be certified as medically necessary.
 Under Medicare Part A, you are responsible for your Part A deductible for the benefit period.

 Find a new Medicare plan